Ryan-Su-92/D-turn/README.md

 # D-turn
-you have wasted time opening this link
+you (maybe) have wasted time opening this link
 good job!